• Home |

 Best Cartridge for Self-Defense

-The debate over which pistol caliber is best for self-defense has been raging for decades.
-Gun owners are typically passionate about their choices and the argument often turns ugly.
+The debate over which pistol caliber is best for self-defense has been raging for decades (and by "caliber," we really mean "cartridge").
+Gun owners are typically passionate about their choices, and the argument often turns ugly.

-This article probably won’t put a stop to the “best caliber for self-defense” bickering.
-However, by looking at the stats and data for the most popular defensive cartridges in current production, we can help you make an informed decision about what will work best for you.
+This article probably won’t put a stop to the “best cartridge for self-defense” bickering.
+However, by looking at the stats and data for the most popular defensive cartridges currently in production, we can help you make an informed decision about what will work best for you.

 This article will also offer some sound science you can use when you find yourself embroiled in a hot dispute over your favorite self-defense cartridge.